albarpambagio/mikir-kids/docs/Project Overview & Status.md

 ## 🎯 **Success Metrics**

 ### **MVP Completion Checklist**
-- [ ] User can create User ID and select grade
+- [x] User can create User ID and select grade ✅
 - [ ] User can see topics for their grade level
 - [ ] User can start a practice session
 - [ ] User can answer 15 questions